Museum Policies, Accessibility & FAQ

 All programs and services are included with admission to the Museum unless stated otherwise.

-There are two main entrances into the building.
-An entrance access ramp for our entrance that faces Demonbreun Street is located on the Fifth Avenue corner of the building.
-The Fifth Avenue entrance ramp is located to the side of the doors.
-Inside, the Museum is equipped with elevator service at all levels.
-Ramps are in place for wheelchair accessibility.
+There are two entrances into the building.
+An access ramp for our main entrance is located on the corner of Demonbreun and Fifth Avenue.
+The Fifth Avenue entrance access ramp is located to the side of the doors.
+Inside, the Museum is equipped with elevator service at all levels, including elevators to all floors of the CMA Theater.
+Ramps and automated door entrances are in place for wheelchair accessibility.
 Historic RCA Studio B tours are also wheelchair accessible.
 However, due to weight limitation for the wheelchair lift on the bus, motorized wheelchairs or scooters are not allowed.
 We do have wheelchairs that can be used in their place.
 A ramp is located for entry at the Studio along with accessible restrooms for emergencies.
-Please remember that all Studio B tours depart from the Country Music Hall of Fame® and Museum, and you must be at the waiting area at least 10 minutes prior to tour time.
+Please remember that all Studio B tours depart from the Country Music Hall of Fame and Museum, and you must be at the waiting area at least 15 minutes prior to tour time.

-A limited number of courtesy wheelchairs are available on a first-come, first-serve basis for our visitors while they are touring the Museum.
-Wheelchairs can be checked out at the Guest Services desk.
+A limited number of courtesy wheelchairs are available on a first-come, first-served basis for our visitors while they are touring the Museum.
+Wheelchairs can be checked out at the Guest Services Desk.
 Ask a Guest Relations Specialist for assistance.

 The Ford Theater and CMA Theater both have designated wheelchair accessibility areas.
 These areas are on a first-come, first-served basis.

-Wheelchair-accessible and Family restrooms are available on all floors of the Museum, with accessible water fountains located by each.
+Wheelchair-accessible and Family restrooms are available on all floors of the Museum and CMA Theater.
+Accessible water fountains are on each floor of the Museum and the fourth floor of the CMA Theater.

 Large Print Guides

-Many exhibits have sound stations where visitors can experience the various styles of country music, hear recorded interviews with artists, or listen to related broadcast programs, such as the Grand Ole Opry.
+Many exhibits have sound stations where visitors can experience the various styles of country music, hear recorded interviews with artists, or listen to related broadcast programs like the Grand Ole Opry.
 Upon request, guided tours are available for visitors who are blind or have visual impairments.

 Assistive Listening Devices